 9 Things to Consider When Building Your Own Greenhouse

 Daydreaming of extending your growing season and building your very own year-round greenhouse?
-It’s easier, more affordable, and will provide you and your family with more food than you might think — thanks to one of North America’s most accomplished permaculture designers, Jerome Osentowski.
+It’s easier, more affordable, and will provide you and your family with more food than you might think.
+But before you get started, there’s a lot to consider when building your own greenhouse.

 Freestanding or Attached